polkadot-developers/polkadot-docs/develop/blockchains/deployment/generate-chain-specs.md

 ## Declaring storage items for a runtime

 A runtime usually requires some storage items to be configured at genesis.
-This includes the initial state for pallets, for example, how much balance `Alice` or `Bob` has, or the account with sudo permissions.
+This includes the initial state for pallets, for example, how much balance specific accounts have, or which account will have sudo permissions.

 These storage values are configured in the genesis portion of the chain specification.
-You can either create a [patch](https://paritytech.github.io/polkadot-sdk/master/sc_chain_spec/index.html#chain-spec-formats){target=_blank}  file for [`chain-spec-builder`](https://paritytech.github.io/polkadot-sdk/master/polkadot_sdk_docs/reference_docs/chain_spec_genesis/index.html){target=_blank} to ingest, or if you're using `chain_spec.rs`, the pallet can be configured in the code.
+You can create a [patch](https://paritytech.github.io/polkadot-sdk/master/sc_chain_spec/index.html#chain-spec-formats){target=_blank} file for [`chain-spec-builder`](https://paritytech.github.io/polkadot-sdk/master/polkadot_sdk_docs/reference_docs/chain_spec_genesis/index.html){target=_blank} to ingest or use `chain_spec.rs`, and the pallet genesis state can be configured in the source code.

 ## Chain specification JSON format

 Users generally work with the JSON format of the chain specification.
-Internally, the chain specification is embodied by the [`GenericChainSpec`](https://paritytech.github.io/polkadot-sdk/master/sc_chain_spec/struct.GenericChainSpec.html){target=\_blank} struct, with specific properties accessible through the [`ChainSpec`](https://paritytech.github.io/polkadot-sdk/master/sc_chain_spec/trait.ChainSpec.html){target=\_blank} struct.
+Internally, the chain specification is embedded in the [`GenericChainSpec`](https://paritytech.github.io/polkadot-sdk/master/sc_chain_spec/struct.GenericChainSpec.html){target=\_blank} struct, with specific properties accessible through the [`ChainSpec`](https://paritytech.github.io/polkadot-sdk/master/sc_chain_spec/trait.ChainSpec.html){target=\_blank} struct.
 The chain specification includes the following keys:

 - `name` - the human-readable name for the network
 - `id` - the machine-readable identifier for the network